Query Rewriting via LLMs: Implementation Choices

 \subsection{Query Equivalence Testing}

-We use a multi-stage approach, described below, to test semantic equivalence between the original query and a candidate rewrite.
+We use a multi-stage approach, described below, to help the DBA test semantic equivalence between the original query and a recommended rewrite.
+As mentioned earlier, having the DBA in the loop is a common practice in commercial query advisory systems~\cite{Dageville2004}.

 \myparagraph{1.
-Logic-based Equivalence.} Although verifying the equivalence of a general pair of SQL queries is a long-standing hard problem~\cite{queryequivalence}, a variety of logic-based tools are available for proving equivalence over restricted classes of queries (e.g. Cosette\cite{Cosette}, SQL-Solver~\cite{SQLSolver}, QED~\cite{QED}).
-In our pipeline, we used the recently proposed QED~\cite{QED} since it was found to cover a larger set of queries compared to the alternatives.
-The advantage of such a logic-based approach is that it is definitive in outcome and relatively inexpensive.

-\myparagraph{2.
-Result Equivalence via Sampling.} If the original query is not within the QED scope, we alternatively use a sampling-based approach to test equivalence.
-The idea here is to execute the queries on a small sample of the database and verify equivalence based on the sample results.
+Result Equivalence via Sampling.} We use a sampling-based approach to quickly test equivalence in the rewrite generation stages of the pipeline.
+The idea here is to execute the queries on several small samples of the database and verify equivalence based on the sample results.
 However, while this test is a necessary condition for query equivalence, it is not sufficient.
 That is, false positives may be present because the sampled database may not cover all the predicates featured in the query.
-To minimize this likelihood, we use a combination of (1) \textit{correlated sampling}~\cite{cs2} for maintaining join integrity in the sample, (2) addition of synthetic tuples in the sample to distinguish outer and inner joins, and (3) adjusting constants in the filter predicates to produce populated results -- the complete details are in the Appendix A2.
+To minimize this likelihood, we use a combination of (1) \textit{correlated sampling}~\cite{cs2} for maintaining join integrity in the sample, (2) adjusting constants in the filter predicates to produce populated results, and (3) injecting query-specific synthetic tuples in the sample, similar to the XData mutant-killing tool~\cite{xdata}, to cover predicate boundary conditions -- the complete details are in Section~\ref{app:sampling-eq}.

+\myparagraph{2.
+Logic-based Equivalence.} Although verifying the equivalence of a general pair of SQL queries is NP-complete~\cite{queryequivalence}, a variety of logic-based tools (e.g. Cosette\cite{Cosette}, SQL-Solver~\cite{SQLSolver}, VeriEQL~\cite{verieql}, QED~\cite{QED}) are available for proving equivalence over restricted classes of queries.
+Once the least-cost rewrite is identified, \lithe uses QED~\cite{QED} and SQLSolver~\cite{SQLSolver} since these two approaches covered a larger set of queries compared to the alternatives.
+The advantage of such a logic-based approach is that it is definitive in outcome.
+Note that this rewrite has already passed the sampling-based tests described above.

 \myparagraph{3.
-Result Equivalence on the Entire Database.} Instead of resorting to samples, result equivalence could also be evaluated, in principle, on the entire database itself.
-However, as mentioned above, this could turn out to be prohibitively expensive, especially if the queries themselves are time consuming (e.g., due to the scale of the underlying database) and/or if the candidate rewrites happen to be regressions.
-Therefore, this option is disabled by default in our workflow, but the user can optionally invoke it as a final verification step after the sampled equivalence testing.
+Result Equivalence on the Entire Database.} If the logic-based test is inconclusive, result equivalence is evaluated on the entire database itself.
+The DBA may choose to prematurely terminate this test in case the checking time is found to be excessive.